ronstorm/ASNet/README.md

 ```
 You have the language array now and you can do whatever you want with that array.

 You must have the query about the `result` thingy inside the closure of the method.
 Right?
-Actually it's an Enum as well to accumulate the Successful and Failed response in a single object.
+Actually it's an Enum that helps to accumulate the Successful and Failed response in a single object.
 ```Swift
 public enum JsonObjectResult<T> {
     case success(T, Any)